 - Holistic detox – Instead of providing clinical support and using taper medications, this method utilizes herbal medicines and alternative therapies to facilitate body detoxification.
 Holistic detox may employ yoga, acupuncture, and spiritual counseling.
 It takes into account the patient’s emotions, mind, body, and spirit to offer optimal wellness and health.

 The pain and discomfort of Vicodin withdrawal can make it difficult for patients to complete recovery and to stay clean, which is why it is crucial to go through the process in a supportive environment.
-Granite Recovery Center offers medical detox and the tools to help maintain your sobriety.
+Granite Recovery Centers offers medical detox and the tools to help maintain your sobriety.
+We provide medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.